 Healthy Carrot Cake Pancakes!
-These moist, mildly spiced pancakes taste like real carrot cake only in breakfast form & better for you too!
+These moist, mildly spiced pancakes taste like real carrot cake only in breakfast form and better for you too!
 Gluten Free + Low Calorie

 Monday!
-I’m not sure I’m ready for you.
-I’m tired from playing all weekend.
-It started Friday with a photo shoot I did for PR/marketing followed by a lunch date with Kelli.
+I'm not sure I'm ready for you.
+I'm tired from playing all weekend.
+It started Friday with a photo shoot I did for PR/marketing followed by a lunch date with a friend.
 The shoot was on her side of town so it was the perfect excuse for some girl time.
-Like we need an excuse!

 The shoot was completely out of my comfort zone.
 I much rather be behind in the camera rather than in front of it.
 I'll share pictures soon!
 The rest of the weekend I spent hanging with the man.
 But fun ends today because I'm back to work and school.